|Above, The Beast at the Graceland RV Park & Campground. Photo by Armand Vaquer.|

 I was assigned a pull-through campsite at the end of an aisle, which gave me more room.
 The site was nice and level, so I didn't have to use my leveling blocks.
 I made use of the site's table when barbecuing.

-The campgrounds roads are named after some of Elvis Presley's hit records, such as "Shook Up Lane", "Hound Dog Way", "Don't Be Cruel Way" and "Teddy Bear Lane".
+The campground's roads are named after some of Elvis Presley's hit records, such as "Shook Up Lane", "Hound Dog Way", "Don't Be Cruel Way" and "Teddy Bear Lane".
+The total number of sites is 78.

 If visiting Graceland, Beale Street, Sun Studio or the National Civil Rights Museum (the former Lorraine Motel) and you're traveling by RV, I would recommend staying at the Graceland RV Park & Campground.